Avocarrot/hiring/product-manager/assignment.md

 You are a Product Manager working at an ad-tech company called Blue Banana.

-Blue Banana works with multiple advertisers who run campaigns with us.
+Blue Banana works with multiple advertisers who run app install (user acquisition) campaigns with us.
 Unlike our competitors such as AppLift and InMobi, our campaign reporting is completely manual.
 Currently campaign performance metrics are communicated manually via csv reports attached in emails.

 Your objective is to assemble a team that will develop a new product that will allow our advertisers to check their campaigns' reporting on-demand and without the need for our own account managers to get involved.